qrichert/black_selection/README.md

 `if True:` for example, in that case you would have to at least include the first line under the condition (or `...` / `pass`) to make it valid Python.

+*Note: C version is for fun.
+It most certainly has memory leaks somewhere, and is not optimized, etc. Use Python version.*

 To run `black_selection`:
 ```shell
 python3 black_selection.py /path/to/black file.py start_line end_line